bguiz/angular-ember-compare/content/routing/state-angularjs.md

 This, of course, precludes us from implementing the scenario above, with the "Games" and "Stories" sections in the scenario described above.

+#### Workarounds

-AngularJs developers get around this in one of two ways:
+The techniques employed by AngularJs developers to get around this generally fall into in one of two categories:

 - Simply repeat the content in the templates, and code in the controllers, for the states with shared content